andock/andock/docs/getting-started/vagrant.md

 cd demo-project
 fin init
 ```
-Now you should see Hello Andock when you open: `http://demo-project.docksal/`
+Now you should see 'Welcome to Andock' when you open: `http://demo-project.docksal/`
-and you should connect to the Vagrant machine with `root@192.168.33.10`
+and you should be able to connect to the Vagrant machine with `ssh root@192.168.33.10`

 The Andock addon is already part of the demo project.
 To get an overview of all commands run `fin andock`
 #### The setup of the test environment is done!